darrellcolehill/Codex-Scripture-Editor-GWT-Extension/README.md

 # Goals

-- Allow users to see Greek word data on a word basis, similar functionality as shown on the [BIEL Greek Words for Translators](https://gwt.bibleineverylanguage.org/) site.
+- Allow users to see Greek word data on a word basis, similar to functionality shown on the [BIEL Greek Words for Translators](https://gwt.bibleineverylanguage.org/) site.
 - Allow users to use different aligned source material.

 ## Version History